DominiqueMakowski/PHQ4R/README.md

 - 3: "Nearly every day"

-## Factor Structure
+## Results

 Data is being collected.

+We will plot the frequency of responses for each question, and the new item should have a frequency in between that of its surrounding items.